 Baby brontothere skull |

 It was especially mind-blowing when Ed took us off-trail to see the fossil of a baby rhino-like brontothere!!
-The skull was imbedded in a large rock, so it was just left in the field.
+The skull was imbedded in a large hard-to-move rock, so it was just left in the field.

 Fossil tortoise |